anmarkoulis/event-sourcing/docs/presentation/presentation.md

 ## Key characteristics:
 - **Read-only**: They never change system state
-- **Optimized**: Designed for specific read patterns
 - **Separate models**: Different from command models (CQRS)
+- **Optimized for access patterns**: Denormalized for performance, not normalization

 ## **Queries are separate from commands** - different models for different purposes

 <!--
 On the other hand, queries represent the intent to read data from the system.
-They're read-only, optimized for specific patterns, use separate models from commands, and are designed for fast retrieval.
+They're read-only, use separate models from commands, and are optimized for specific access patterns - the read models are denormalized for performance rather than following database normalization rules.
 This is the query side of CQRS - completely separate from the command side.

 So we have commands that create events, and queries that read data.
 But where does the business logic live?
 That's where aggregates come in - they contain the domain logic and apply business rules.
 -->